The Secret To Making Hamburger Patties At Home

 Step 1: Prep the Meat

+First of all, use the right cut of meat.
 The majority of burger meat will come from the chuck steak, a flavorful cut of meat in the shoulder region of a cow.
-As mentioned earlier, pre-ground meat should have a lean to fat ratio of about 4 to 1, so this is what you'll want to match when grinding your own meat.
+As mentioned earlier, pre-ground chuck should have a lean to fat ratio of about 4 to 1, so this is what you'll want to match when grinding your own meat.

 Look for fresh and fatty cuts of meat while you shop around for what to make your burgers with, and don't be afraid to add in extra fat from other sources like bacon if you find that your meat doesn't seem to have enough.

-Start by cutting your meat into about 1 inch chunks, laying the pieces out on a plastic wrap-lined baking sheet.
+Start by cutting your meat into about 1 inch chunks, laying the pieces out on a plastic wrap-lined baking sheet or wax paper.
 When your meat has been broken down, pop the sheet in the freezer for about half an hour to let the meat firm up.
 While it should not be entirely frozen, it should be very cold and potentially a bit frosty.
 This will help prevent the fat from melting as the meat is handled and warmed during the patty-making process.

 Step 2: Prep the Grinder